spencertipping/tau/doc/Psi.md

 # _Ψ ∷ Ξ → ([ψ], Ξ)_
 Ψs are compile-time, fixed-topology processors that can be wrapped into [Γs](Gamma.md) with adapters.
-There are several variants, each with optional aux connectors specifiable with a mask:
+There are several variants, each with optional aux connectors:

 + _Ψ₀_: an input consumer
 + _Ψ₁_: an output generator